evil

 Bandwidth

 evil transmits one channel as 16bit PCM at Pd’s current sampling rate.
 This amounts to roughly 100 kB/s at 44.1 kHz each way.
+Since evil doesn’t do resampling, it’s of utmost importance that all peers use the same sample rate. netpd’s default sample rate is 44.1 kHz.

 Congestion